nus-cs2103-AY2122S1/tp/docs/team/marcuschj.md

 * **Project management**:
   * Tracked team progress to meet deadlines
   * Reviewed and merged Pull Requests of other teammates
-  * Organised issues on GitHub
+  * Organised issues on GitHub, managing issue tracker
+  * Managed quality and progress of User Guide
   * Managed the different pages of the project. (index.md, README etc.)

 * **Enhancements to existing features**:
   * Revamped the predicate and parser for Filter command to take in multiple fields.
   * Adjusted regex expressions for various information fields to restrict the input lengths.
-  * Changed the GUI by redesigning colour scheme and replacing all the fonts.
+  * Changed the GUI by changing the product icon, redesigning colour scheme and replacing all the fonts.

 * **Documentation**: